При сохранении произошла ошибка, попробуйте снова.

 Если ошибка повториться, пожалуйста, напишите нам об этом в обратной связи - Написать сообщение!

-In English homes the fireplace has always been the center of interest in a room.
-For many months of the year people like to sit round the fire and watch the dancing flames.
+In English homes, the fireplace has always been the center of the room.
+For many months of the year, people like to sit around the fire and watch the dancing flames.

-In the Middle Ages the fireplaces in the halls of large castles were very wide.
-Only wood was burnt.
-Large logs were carried from the wood and put into the fireplace.
-Such wide fireplaces you may see in old inns, and in some of them there are even seats inside the fireplace.
+In the Middle Ages, fireplaces in the halls of large castles were very wide.
+Only wood was burned.
+Large logs were carried from the woods and put into the fireplace.
+You can still see such wide fireplaces in old inns.
+In some inns, there are even seats inside the fireplace.

-Fireplaces were decorated with woodwork, there was a painting or a mirror over it When people began to use coal, not wood, fireplaces became much smaller.
+Fireplaces were decorated with woodwork.
+Sometimes there was a painting or a mirror above the fireplace.
+When people began to use coal instead of wood, fireplaces became much smaller.
 Grates (metal baskets) were used to hold the coal.
-Above the fireplace there was usually a shelf on which there was a clock, and sometimes photographs.
+Above the fireplace, there was usually a shelf with a clock and sometimes photographs.